lkoepsel/AVR_C/docs/env_make.md

 # env.make required for *make*

+## 1. In your CLI
+Enter the two commands below to open the nano editor, in the *AVR_C* folder
 ```bash
 cd AVR_C
 nano env.make
 ```

+## 2. In the nano editor
-Copy and paste in to the root level of AVR_C
+Copy and paste the text below.
+Be sure to go to step 3!

-## env.make
+### env.make
 ```make
 # Environmental variables for specific boards
 # See https://wellys.com/posts/avr_c_make_part2/ for more information